fluent/fluentd-docs-gitbook/plugins/parser/syslog.md

 `auto` is useful when this parser receives both `rfc3164` and `rfc5424` message. `syslog` parser detects message format by using message prefix.

-This parameter is used inside `in_syslog` plugin because the file logs via syslog don't have `<9>` like priority prefix.

 ### with\_priority